 There are also potential issues around UK issued Certificates of Professional Competence (CPC) for Drivers and Transport Managers and their continued validity after 29 March and recognition of such in Ireland.

-Driver CPC: For drivers resident in Ireland with a UK driver CPC, you should exchange this for an EU driver CPC before 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020).
+Driver CPC: For drivers resident in Ireland with a UK driver CPC, you should exchange this for an EU driver CPC before 29 March 2019 (may also apply to new exit date on 31 December 2020).